rohancragg/blog-notes/docs/writing/social-media-sharing.md

 ???about "The Open Graph protocol"
     The [Open Graph protocol](https://ogp.me/) enables any web page to become a rich object in a social graph.
 The Open Graph protocol was originally created at Facebook and is inspired by [Dublin Core](http://en.wikipedia.org/wiki/Dublin_Core), [link-rel canonical](http://googlewebmastercentral.blogspot.com/2009/02/specify-your-canonical.html), [Microformats](http://microformats.org/), and [RDFa](http://en.wikipedia.org/wiki/RDFa)

+    There's a great [blog post by Neil Patel](https://neilpatel.com/blog/open-graph-meta-tags/) that explains all about Open Graph meta tags.

 Because `<meta>` tags always go inside the `<head>` element of an `<html>` page I needed to work out how to manipulate the content of the `<head>` in each of the pages on this site.